samlarson94/samlarson94/README.md

 - 🤠 Howdy, I’m @samlarson94
 - 👀 I’m a full-stack dev building tools for the AEC Industry.
 - 🛠️ As a former construction manager, my mission is to build tech that makes it easier to build the world around us.
-- 🏗️ I’m looking to collaborate on any open source project that benefits the AEC and Real Estate industries, helps save the planet, or allows us to live healthier lives.
+- 🏗️ I’m looking to collaborate on any open source project that benefits the AEC and Real Estate industries, helps save the planet, or helps us live healthier lives.
 - 💼: Python, Django, MERN, MS Power Apps, Wordpress.
 Currently learning Shopify CMS.
 - 📫 You can reach me at www.samlarson.io
-- 🎥 I'm also an avid videographer & photographer - Say hi at www.studio31g.com 👋
+- 🎥 I'm also an avid videographer & photographer - Say hi at www.studio31g.com

 <!---
 samlarson94/samlarson94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.